John Stalberg Jr.

-John Stalberg Jr. is an American film director, producer and screenwriter.
+John Stalberg Jr. (born March 7, 1976) is an American film director, producer and screenwriter.

 Career

 Stalberg directed a short film in 2005 entitled Mr. Dramatic which begun his professional filmmaking career.
 His feature directorial debut High School premiered at the Sundance Film Festival, and was distributed theatrically in North America by Anchor Bay Entertainment on June 1, 2012.
 He next directed the Lionsgate film Crypto starring Beau Knapp, Alexis Bledel and Kurt Russell.
-Stalberg then directed Bad Hombres starring Diego Tinoco, Hemky Madera, Thomas Jane and Tyrese Gibson, Luke Hemsworth and Nick Cassavetes.
-He next produced and directed Muzzle starring Aaron Eckhart and Stephen Lang, which was released by IFC FILMS.
-The success of Muzzle spawned a sequel, Muzzle: City Of Wolves, also released by IFC Films.
+Stalberg then directed Bad Hombres starring Diego Tinoco, Hemky Madera, Thomas Jane, Tyrese Gibson, Luke Hemsworth and Nick Cassavetes.
+He next produced and directed Muzzle starring Aaron Eckhart and Stephen Lang, which was released by IFC Entertainment Group.
+The success of Muzzle spawned a sequel, Muzzle: City of Wolves, also released by IFC Entertainment Group.